Loving v. Virginia: Plaintiffs

 Mildred Delores Loving was the daughter of Musial (Byrd) Jeter and Theoliver Jeter.
-She self-identified as Indian-Rappahannock, but was also reported as being of Cherokee, Portuguese, and African American ancestry.
-During the trial, it seemed clear that she identified herself as black, especially as far as her own lawyer was concerned.
-However, upon her arrest, the police report identified her as "Indian".
+She self-identified as Indian-Rappahannock, but was also reported as being of Cherokee, Portuguese, and black American ancestry.
+During the trial, it seemed clear that she identified herself as Black, and her lawyer claimed that was how she described herself to him.
+However, upon her arrest, the police report identified her as "Indian" and by 2004, she denied having any Black ancestry.

 Richard Perry Loving was a white man, the son of Lola (Allen) Loving and Twillie Loving.
 Their families both lived in Caroline County, Virginia, which adhered to strict Jim Crow segregation laws, but their town of Central Point had been a visible mixed-race community since the 19th century.
-The couple met in high school and fell in love.

 Mildred became pregnant, and in June 1958, the couple traveled to Washington, D.C. to marry, thereby evading Virginia's Racial Integrity Act of 1924, which made marriage between whites and non-whites a crime.
-A few weeks after they returned to Central Point, local police raided their home in the early morning hours of July 11, 1958, hoping to find them having sex, given that interracial sex was then also illegal in Virginia.
+A few weeks after they returned to Central Point, local police raided their home in the early morning hours of July 11, 1958, hoping to find them having sex, as interracial sex was also illegal in Virginia.
 When the officers found the Lovings sleeping in their bed, Mildred pointed out their marriage certificate on the bedroom wall.
 They were told the certificate was not valid in Virginia.